 Furthermore, since the monitor only has a 24.5″ viewable screen, you get a decent pixel density of ~90 pixels per inch, so you’ll get a good amount of screen space and detail clarity.

 If you care about image quality, you can get a good 1440p or ultrawide display at this price range for a more immersive gaming experience.
 The Acer XF252Q is all about the speed.

 In fact, using the Extreme overdrive mode introduces a lot of noticeable pixel overshoot (inverse ghosting).

 The Normal overdrive preset, however, has no pixel overshoot whatsoever, and it’s sufficient to eliminate any prominent ghosting at 240Hz.

 Will you notice any big difference between the Acer XF252Q and the older 240Hz models when it comes to response time speed?
 Not really.
 So, if you already own a 240Hz display, there’s no reason to get the XF252Q.

 In case you don’t have a 240Hz monitor but want one, you might as well get the Acer XF252Q since it does have a very fast response time speed and an outstanding overdrive implementation with basically zero overshoot.

 Plus, it has low input lag of only ~3ms and it features Motion Blur Reduction (MBR) technology called VRB (Visual Response Boost) which via backlight strobing further reduces the perceived blur.

 VRB can operate at either 120Hz, 144Hz, or 240Hz (fixed refresh rate) in two different modes: Normal and Extreme.
-When using this technology, the maximum brightness is reduced, but motion clarity is increased.
+When using this technology, the maximum brightness is decreased, but motion clarity is increased.

 The MBR technology implementation of the Acer XF252Q is impressively good as you can use backlight strobing at 240Hz and still get a decent luminance of around 250-nits using the Normal mode.
 What’s more, many 240Hz models can only strobe up to 144Hz.